JiwoonKim/Flack/README.md

 - Used Python and Flask as the server framerwork.
 -
 - channels and messages are stored as global variables instead of in databases so they will be initialized every time the server restarts.
+- Used different methods of connection between client and server
+- 1) Websockets for persistent connection and broadcasting messages.
+- 2) GET & POST requests and responses (defined in application.py).
+-    + the javascript function for creating a new channel is not ajax (even though the action is defined in javascript, it is the same as creating a form in html; it submits a form via POST request and then the server sends a response to render the entire page.
+The function is merely defined in javascript because the form would have to encompass a large portion in the channel.html file if it were to be in the html file.)
+- 3) Ajax for

 ## 프로젝트 2: 온라인 메세지 서비스
 - 하버드의 CS50 MOOC(edX)의 Web Programming with Python and JavaScript 수업의 프로젝트 2.